feix0033/easv.pbsw.dbd.compulsory_assignment_2/README.md

 };
 ```

-For the MongoDB Design, since it is a second-hand market application, each user who wants to sell something will create a unique list, and the items in this list are also unique.
+For the query design, since it is a second-hand market application, each user who wants to sell something will create a unique list, and the items in this list are also unique.

-Therefore, we can completely adopt an embedded table structure to directly embed the `list` and `item` details into the user table.
-In this way, when reading the list, all users' sales lists can be read out.
-As the comments mentioned in the requirements are comments for a certain seller, the comments can also be embedded in the user table.
-When reviewing user comments, it is only necessary to obtain the comments contained in the user's ID.
+Therefore, we can completely adopt an embedded schema to directly embed the `list` and `item` details into the `user` schema.
+In this way, when reading the list, all users' list relevent details can be read out.
+As the reviews mentioned in the requirements that are comments for a certain seller, the reviews can also be embedded in the user table.
+When user reviewing, it is only necessary to obtain the comments contained in the `user`.

-However, for the shopping history records, each order not only contains the information of the shopper, but also the information of each seller's items.
-If embedded into the shopper's table, it would make the retrieval of each item extremely complicated.
+However, for the order records, each order not only contains the information of the buyer, but also the information of each seller's items in different list.
+If embedded into the buyer's table, it would make the retrieval of each item extremely complicated.

-Therefore, creating a separate order table and linking each order's shopper and the items purchased (including the seller's information) to the corresponding items in the user-list would make the retrieval much simpler compared to integrating them into the user table.
+Therefore, creating a separate order table and linking each order's buyer and the items detail (including the seller's information) to the corresponding items in the user list would make the retrieval much simpler compared to integrating them into the user table.

 The data in this part is also persistently stored on the remote server.
 When the data in the relational database is marked for removal, the corresponding data in the non-relational database is synchronized to be removed.
-No removal marks are added here; instead, the removal is carried out directly.
+No removal marks are added here. instead, the removal is carried out directly.
 This is done to ensure that the storage of read data can minimize the volume of data storage, thereby facilitating the improvement of reading and retrieval efficiency.
 At the same time, it can save cache space and enhance cache capacity.

 ```json
 {